-Bedales Prep does not operate a traditional detention system, preferring to use a system of appropriate consequences; including missing breaks or being confined to the playground at break-times.
-Where possible, a restorative approach is taken so that the consequence fits.
+Bedales Prep does not operate a traditional detention system, preferring to use a system of appropriate consequences; including missing breaks or being confined to the playground at breaktimes.
+Where possible, a restorative approach is taken so that the consequence fits the choice of behaviour.